sigstore/cosign/doc/cosign_attest.md

       --no-upload                                                                                do not upload the generated attestation
       --oidc-client-id string                                                                    [EXPERIMENTAL] OIDC client ID for application (default "sigstore")
       --oidc-client-secret-file string                                                           [EXPERIMENTAL] Path to file containing OIDC client secret for application
+      --oidc-disable-ambient-providers                                                           [EXPERIMENTAL] Disable ambient OIDC providers.
+When true, ambient credentials will not be read
       --oidc-issuer string                                                                       [EXPERIMENTAL] OIDC provider to be used to issue ID token (default "https://oauth2.sigstore.dev/auth")
       --oidc-redirect-url string                                                                 [EXPERIMENTAL] OIDC redirect URL (Optional).
 The default oidc-redirect-url is 'http://localhost:0/auth/callback'.
       --predicate string                                                                         path to the predicate file.